iNoSec2/RedTeamHelp/README.md

 # RedTeamHelp
 *UPDATE 1/20/23*
-1. Ghostpack binaries in the Active Directory section have been cleaned up and gone through control flow obfuscation,type scrambling,function obfuscation, anti-debug,antidump measures with confuserex.
+1. The absolutely essential Ghostpack binaries in the Active Directory section have been cleaned up and gone through control flow obfuscation,type scrambling,function obfuscation, anti-debug,antidump measures with confuserex.

 2. Deleted alot of old, useless AMSI bypasses as well as tools I dont use anymore.